kennypavan/BioPHP/README.md

 )
 */

-//Protip: to get all 6 reading frames.
+//Protip: To get all 6 reading frames.
 Use the reverse and complement methods, then pass the result to getReadingFrames()
 ```